-95 min • Health & Science, Business & Technology • 2019
+95 min • Business & Technology, Health & Science • 2019

 Through the intimate narratives of several farmers dedicated to bringing their trade – and the way we eat – back to its roots, the film explores the notion of stepping away from the practices of the past 40 years that have polluted our environment, endangered our health, and caused us all to be complicit in the inhumane treatment of animals.
 Looking at the costs America has incurred as the country has become dominated by massive industrial complexes designed to feed the masses, Eating Animals paints a picture of a future where traditional farming is no longer a distant memory, but is instead the only way forward.

 WARNING GRAPHIC CONTENT: This film contains graphic images that some viewers may find distressing.
 Viewer discretion is advised.